 IDV partners with HORIBA MIRA to become the majority shareholder of its Uncrewed Ground Vehicle division

-/EIN News/ -- Turin, 24th January 2023.
+Turin, 24th January 2023.
 IDV, the brand of Iveco Group N.V.
-(MI: IVG) specialised in defence and civil protection equipment, announces today that it has entered into an agreement to acquire a controlling stake in MIRA UGV, the Uncrewed Ground Vehicle (UGV) division of HORIBA MIRA, a global provider of automotive engineering, research and test services, headquartered in the UK.
+IVG specialised in defence and civil protection equipment, announces today that it has entered into an agreement to acquire a controlling stake in MIRA UGV, the Uncrewed Ground Vehicle (UGV) division of HORIBA MIRA, a global provider of automotive engineering, research and test services, headquartered in the UK.

 The agreement combines IDV's expertise in manufacturing defence vehicles, its technological know-how and global production capabilities with HORIBA MIRA's position as a sector-leading company in state-of-the-art Uncrewed Ground Vehicle solutions.
 Thanks to its system integration proficiencies in the widest range of multi-terrain platforms, IDV will leverage the pioneering experience acquired by HORIBA MIRA in remote control, teleoperated and autonomous vehicle technology.